-Most listings are in the $30's per square foot per year.
-The West Chula Vista submarket is experiencing a decline in rates.
-In the last 3 months, the median rate fell $6 per sqft per year.
-That's a 15% decrease in rent.
+On average, listings lease in the $30's per square foot per year.
+The West Chula Vista region is going through a decline in rates.
+In the last 3 months, the median rate fell $9 per sqft per year.
+That's a 22% decrease in rent.

-Compared to the rest of the San Diego market, the West Chula Vista submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the San Diego market, the West Chula Vista submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 6 listings have been listed, which means new listings might be going fast.
-You'll want to be prepared to make an offer immediately.
+In the last 90 days, 28 listings have been made available, which means listings are probably going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 21% of the available space in the West Chula Vista are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 Even though the median size is 9,000 sqft, there are still 0 new availabilities below 2,000 sqft.
 Most properties in this area are close to 2 stories.
 Most buildings in this region were built in 1986 and are Class C.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Information is the dominant industry in this region.
 Commute by walking is the most popular way to get to work amongst West Chula Vista folk.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.